Cliu5132/hugo-mrcongliu/content/tech/leetcode-problem-daily-temperatures.md

         return answer
 ```

 Though it worked, its runtime only beat 23% of users with Python3.
-That's embracing!
+That's ~~embracing~~ embarrassing!

 ![](https://hugo-mrcongliu.s3.ca-central-1.amazonaws.com/c410618a-7271-0247-22a8-30ce11df3299.png)